 Assets and liabilities carried at fair value on a nonrecurring basis using level 2 inputs generally include donated goods, facilities and services.
 Long-term promises to give are valued on a nonrecurring basis using the net present value of future cash flows discounted at a risk-free rate of return which is a level 3 input.

 Investments

 Investments are stated at fair value.
-The Colleen S. Willoughby Endowment Fund and the Washington Women's Foundation Quasi-Endowment Fund were both held at Seattle Foundation as Designated Funds until February 2017, when the funds were transferred to and are now being held at Vanguard Institutional Advisory Services (Vanguard).
+The Colleen S. Willoughby Endowment Fund and the Washington Women's Foundation Quasi-Endowment Fund are held at Vanguard Institutional Advisory Services (Vanguard).

 Promises to give